Mighty-Data-Inc/ctf-adversarial-ai/README.md

 - Opinions about what the other bot said or did
 - Strategy analysis and decision-making processes

+## Example Transcripts

+To see what this simulation produces in practice, check the `transcripts/` folder which contains real runs of the program:

+- **`transcript-0001.txt`**: A "Suspicious Parent" persona (mother trying to access her adult daughter's medical records) successfully social engineers the CSR into changing the account email address, demonstrating how detailed personal knowledge and emotional appeals can bypass security protocols.

+- **`transcript-0002.txt`**: A "Suspicious Spouse" persona (wife investigating suspected infidelity) gains access by impersonating her husband, showing how shared life information and emergency contact status can be leveraged for unauthorized access.

+- **`transcript-0003.txt`**: [Additional example showing different attack vectors and outcomes]

+Each transcript includes:
+- **Complete character assignments** with detailed victim personas and attacker knowledge
+- **Real-time AI conversations** showing both deliberation and action phases
+- **Social engineering techniques** in practice, from initial probing to successful compromise
+- **Victory analysis** with strategic summaries and lessons learned for defenders

+These transcripts demonstrate the realistic nature of the attacks and the sophisticated social engineering techniques that can be employed against AI customer service systems.
+They serve as valuable training material for understanding both attack methodologies and defensive strategies.

+**Note**: All scenarios are completely fictional, including patient information, medical records, and hospital details.

 ## System Architecture

 ### Defender Bot (Customer Service AI)